 What to Expect

-Within 24-48 hours of the Pre-drywall inspection being completed, you will be furnished with a comprehensive report describing what was inspected and the condition of those components.
-The report is somewhat different than the Pre-listing or Pre-purchase home inspection report, both in areas of coverage as well as information presented.
+Within 24-48 hours of the Pre-drywall inspection being completed, you will be furnished with a report describing what was inspected and the condition of those components.
+The report is somewhat different than the Pre-listing, Pre-purchase or Post-Purchase home inspection report, both in areas of coverage as well as information presented.